batuhankiltac/batuhankiltac/README.md

 #### Hello everyone 👋
 #### After the decision to change the industry, I am a software developer determined to follow his dream.
 I continue to train and improve myself from many different sources for Java and Spring framework.
-I have developed many Rest API projects with Spring Boot and I continue to work on it.
+I have developed many Rest API projects with Spring and I continue to work on it.

 ***